ADRIAN02-CODE/ADRIAN02-CODE/README.md

 ## About

-- AI & Data Science undergrad who enjoys building ML experiments and breaking things in the name of “learning”.[web:5]
+- AI & Data Science undergrad who enjoys building ML experiments and breaking things in the name of “learning”.
 - Splitting time between Python notebooks, Java projects, and fixing “just one more” bug.

 ---